martinbean/martinbean/README.md

-Hi! :wave:
+Hello! :wave:

 I’m Martin Bean, an experienced web developer and team lead based in the UK.
 Day to day I work with PHP, Laravel, JavaScript and TypeScript, and AWS.

-I have over 15 years’ experience in building web-based solutions and APIs for companies of all sizes, from start-ups to Fortune 500 companies.
+I have over 15 years’ experience in building web-based solutions and APIs for companies of all sizes, from start-ups to Fortune 500s.
+I currently work for [Bauer Media Group][6] as a senior platform engineer.

 Outside of my full time role I run a company called [Your Fight Site][1], where I help independent professional wrestling and combat sport promoters through two products: a multi-tenant CMS, and a video on demand platform called [Your Fight Site VOD][2]